Amadeus (play)

-Amadeus is a play by Peter Shaffer which gives a fictional account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri, first performed in 1979.
-It was inspired by Alexander Pushkin's short 1830 play Mozart and Salieri, which Nikolai Rimsky-Korsakov used in 1897 as the libretto for an opera of the same name.
+Amadeus is a play by Peter Shaffer which gives a fictional account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri, imagining a rivalry between the two at the court of Joseph II, Holy Roman Emperor.
+First performed in 1979, it was inspired by Alexander Pushkin's short 1830 play Mozart and Salieri, which Nikolai Rimsky-Korsakov used in 1897 as the libretto for an opera of the same name.

 The play makes significant use of the music of Mozart, Salieri and other composers of the period.
 The premieres of Mozart's operas The Abduction from the Seraglio, The Marriage of Figaro, Don Giovanni, and The Magic Flute are the settings for key scenes.
 It was presented at the Royal National Theatre, London in 1979, then moved to Her Majesty's Theatre in the West End followed by a Broadway production.
-It won the 1981 Tony Award for Best Play and Shaffer adapted it for the 1984 film of the same name.
+It won the 1981 Tony Award for Best Play and Shaffer adapted it for the much acclaimed 1984 film of the same name.

 Plot

-[Since the play's original run, Shaffer extensively revised his play, including changes to plot details; the following is common to all revisions.]
+Since the play's original run, Shaffer extensively revised his play, including changes to plot details; the following is common to all revisions.

 The composer Salieri is an old man, having long outlived his fame.
 Speaking directly to the audience, he claims to have used poison to assassinate Mozart and promises to explain himself.
-The action then flashes back to the eighteenth century, at a time when Salieri has not met Mozart but has heard of him and his music.
-He adores Mozart's compositions and is thrilled at the chance to meet him, during a salon at which some of Mozart's compositions will be played.
-But when he finally catches sight of Mozart he is deeply disappointed to find him lacking the grace and charm of his compositions.
+The action then flashes back to the eighteenth century, at a time when Salieri, then the court composer of the Austrian emperor, has not met Mozart but has heard of him and his music.
+He adores Mozart's compositions and is thrilled at the chance to meet him, during a salon honouring his patron.
+But when he finally catches sight of Mozart, he is deeply disappointed to find the composer lacking the grace and charm of his compositions.
 Mozart is crawling around on his hands and knees, engaging in profane talk with his future bride Constanze Weber.